 - The context of their role and department

 Additionally, you should always keep your tone of voice in mind.
 For example, a piece of writing intended for your team that is formal in tone may come across as cold and unfriendly.
 On the contrary, a proposal intended for your boss that is too laid back may give off unprofessional vibes.

 To prevent misunderstandings, always ensure that the tone of your written message matches the audience receiving it.

 3. Take a moment to jot down your ideas

 Before typing anything on your computer, try to take a moment to jot down some of your ideas on a piece of paper.
 Oftentimes this can help you clarify and organize your thoughts, and it may even inspire you with new ideas that you haven’t even thought of yet.

-While it may not be practical to do this for every single email that you send, it is still a useful exercise in cases where you need to write something more elaborate or particularly sensitive.
+While it may not be practical to do this for every single email you send, it is still a helpful exercise in cases where you need to write something more elaborate or particularly sensitive.
 For example, when writing a delicate email to a colleague, a report for your boss, or a monthly newsletter to your team.